 Self-limiting actions such as making itself non-existent, or, removing its own power of omnipotency, are often said to be impossible for an all-powerful being.
 If it chose to make itself unable to do a particular action then it would be a simple gesture for this being to re-instate its power.
 For example, if the all-powerful God knows that in the year 2050 it will cause an Earthquake, but, in the year 2040 it removes its own power to cause natural disasters, it can of course do two things, (1) use its omnipotency to give itself the power again, or (2) in 2030 to jump ahead in time and do it before it removed its own ability.
 Also if such a being decides "I shall for all time not have the ability to do something", then, it can only do that action if it does have the ability to do it.
 This self-negation causes an impossible time-continuum contradiction.
 It thusly seems impossible for it to stop itself from performing any action.

 There can only be one omnipotent being, otherwise, their two independent wills would limit each other's power.
 By definition, both would have to "get their own way" all the time in order to continue to be all-powerful.
 In other words, they could never effectively disagree.
-Therefore there can only be one omnipotent being which means that any omnipotent being cannot create another omnipotent being - yet another thing than an "all-powerful" God cannot do!
+Therefore, an omnipotent being can't create any new, independent, omnipotent mind.

 Kepler, one of the great minds in the history of science, came to similar conclusions about geometry, but didn't go as far as to say that it preceded God: